 This experience taught me two new financial lessons:

 - The most carefully laid plans can change without notice.
+So be prepared.

 - An emergency plan requires more than a savings account.
 It takes a mutually supportive community to weather the most difficult times.